Which of these two situations is true for you:

 - How likely are you to recommend us based on your recent purchase?

-Follow up with the right questions elicit customers’ motivations.
+Follow up with the right questions to elicit customers’ motivations.

 - What is the primary reason for your score?